 Princeton University, founded as the College of New Jersey in 1746, exemplifies the central paradox of American history.
 From the start, liberty and slavery were intertwined.
-The Princeton and Slavery Project investigates the University’s involvement with the institution of slavery.
+The Princeton & Slavery Project investigates the University’s involvement with the institution of slavery and ongoing legacies of institutional racism.
 We invite you to explore the many stories and sources included here and to contact us with research, stories, and ideas of your own.

 News & Events

 Princeton has joined the growing list of towns that have endorsed proposed legislation to establish a state-level task force to study making reparations to African Americans living in New Jersey who are the descendants of slaves.

 In September 2020, the Trustees of Princeton University convened the Ad Hoc Committee on Principles to Govern Renaming and Changes to Campus Iconography.

 "Of all the available examples, the Princeton & Slavery web site offers far and away the most well-developed and best organized of these digital treatments."

 James Collins Johnson, a fugitive slave freed after an 1843 trial in Princeton, became a prominent figure in town and on campus over the course of his many decades working at the College of New Jersey.

 What Princeton Owes to Firestone’s Exploitation of Liberia